OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 * [2] OWASP Testing Guide (OTG-AUTHN-007) - https://www.owasp.org/index.php/Testing_for_Weak_password_policy_(OTG-AUTHN-007)

 ### Testing Excessive Login Attempts

 #### Overview

 We all have heard about brute force attacks.
 This is one of the simplest attack types, as already many tools are available that work out of the box.
 It also doesn’t require a deep technical understanding of the target, as only a list of username and password combinations is sufficient to execute the attack.
-Once a valid combination of credentials is identified access to the application is possible and the account can be compromised.
+Once a valid combination of credentials is identified access to the application is possible and the account can be taken over.

 To be protected against these kind of attacks, applications need to implement a control to block the access after a defined number of incorrect login attempts.

 Depending on the application that you want to protect, the number of incorrect attempts allowed may vary.
-For example, in a banking application it should be around three to five attempts, but, in a public forum, it could be a higher number.
+For example, in a banking application it should be around three to five attempts, but, in a app that doesn't handle sensitive information it could be a higher number.
 Once this threshold is reached it also needs to be decided if the account gets locked permanently or temporarily.
 Locking the account temporarily is also called login throttling.

 The test consists by entering the password incorrectly for the defined number of attempts to trigger the account lockout.
 At that point, the anti-brute force control should be activated and your logon should be rejected when the correct credentials are entered.